 What do I need to download and where do I go to get it?

-When you connect your MX49/MX61 or an MX88 to a computer, you really have the makings of a complete music studio.
+When you connect your MX49/MX61 to a computer, you really have the makings of a complete music studio.
 One of the design concepts behind the MX-series was to give the user a top shelf tone engine (because SOUND is everything) without breaking the bank.
 If you have been attempting to get involved in music production using a laptop computer and a bunch of virtual synthesizers, you may be asking your computer to do TOO MUCH.

 If you have been asking the computer to be your MIDI recorder, the synthesizer tone engine, the mixer, the EQ, the processor, etc. - you may have noticed that things just bog down.
 When you connect the MX to a computer (no matter how entry level that computer may be) the MX takes much of the CPU load off of the computer.
 No longer are you asking the computer to do it all.
 You have a top shelf Tone Engine (Sound derived from the world renowned Motif-series synthesizers), including some of the same top shelf, cutting edge VCM Effect processors and EQs.
 Add to this that the MX can act as its own AUDIO and MIDI interface with a simple USB cable. and you now will be able to create music right at home - without having to spend tons money.